lukefi-private/gams2pyomo/README.md

 5. Please make sure that all the data definitions are clear and precise.
 If the initial value of a parameter is not provided, then the tool will not provide a default value (e.g., 0) to it (like GAMS does).
+6. Avoid Python keywords in symbol names, e.g., `yield`.
-6. Be careful with special characters in symbols which may have different meanings in Python, e.g., dash (-), star (*), etc.
+7. Be careful with special characters in symbols which may have different meanings in Python, e.g., dash (-), star (*), etc.

 ### GAMS commands that will not be translated